 About

-I am an assistant professor of Urban and Multi-Scale Energy System Design at TU Delft, working on computational methods to support the design of socially just and technically robust systems across scales, from districts to countries.
+I am an assistant professor of Multi-Scale Integrated Energy System Design at TU Delft, working on computational methods to support the design of socially just and technically robust systems across scales, from districts to countries.

 I also lead the development of the open-source RAMP software for the stochastic simulation of any user-driven energy demand profiles.
 This data is essential wherever metered data does not exist, such as when designing systems for newly-built districts or when looking at future electric-vehicle fleets.
 Used by dozens of institutions, RAMP is co-funded by industrial and academic partners.

-Currently, I am devising research projects that further develop the SPORES method and apply it to real-world policy-relevant questions at the urban scale and beyond.
+Currently, I am devising research projects that further develop the SPORES and other MGA methods and apply them to real-world policy-relevant questions at the urban and national scales.
 At TU Delft, I am also part of the PowerWeb Institute, which aims to design intelligent, integrated and inclusive energy systems.
 And I lead the ‘Transforming Cities’ task within the Urban Energy Institute.
 I am also part of the Open Energy Modelling Initiative, promoting openness and transparency in energy system modelling.